Tyler O'Neill Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 4.00 team ERA that ranks ninth among all MLB pitching staffs.
+- The Phillies have a 3.99 team ERA that ranks ninth among all league pitching staffs.

-- Phillies pitchers combine to give up 143 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 144 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Sanchez (1-3) gets the starting nod for the Phillies in his 13th start of the season.
-He has a 3.36 ERA in 64 1/3 innings pitched, with 58 strikeouts.
+- Wheeler will look to earn his 10th win when he makes the start for the Phillies, his 26th of the season.
+He is 9-6 with a 3.64 ERA and 165 strikeouts through 151 2/3 innings pitched.

-- In his most recent time out on Saturday against the Washington Nationals, the lefty tossed six innings, giving up two earned runs while surrendering seven hits.
+- The right-hander last appeared on Sunday against the Washington Nationals, when he threw seven innings, allowing four earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 3.36, with 8.1 strikeouts per nine innings, in 12 games this season.
-Opponents have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.